 About URL Reservations and Registration (SSRS Configuration Manager)

 URLs for Reporting Services applications are defined as URL reservations in HTTP.SYS.
 A URL reservation defines the syntax of a URL endpoint to a Web application.
-URL reservations are defined for both the Report Server Web service and the web portal when you configure the applications on the report server.
+URL reservations are defined for both the Report Server Web service and Report Manager when you configure the applications on the report server.
 URL reservations are created for you automatically when configure URLs through Setup or the Reporting Services Configuration tool:

 Setup will create URL reservations using default values.
-If Setup installs the default configuration, it will reserve two URLs; one for the Report Server Web service, and another for the web portal.
+If Setup installs the default configuration, it will reserve two URLs; one of the Report Server Web service and another for Report Manager.
 You can use the Reporting Services Configuration tool to add more URLs or modify the default URLs that Setup creates.

-The Reporting Services Configuration tool will create a URL reservation based on the URL you specify in the Web Service URL or Web Portal URL pages in the tool.
+The Reporting Services Configuration tool will create a URL reservation based on the URL you specify in the Web Service URL or Report Manager URL pages in the tool.

 Both Setup and the tool will also assign permissions on the URL to the Report Server service, check for duplicate instances, and add the URL reservation to HTTP.SYS.
 Never create or modify a Reporting Services URL reservation directly using HttpCfg.exe or other tool.
 If you skip a step or set an invalid value, you will encounter problems that might be difficult to diagnose or fix.

 HTTP.SYS is an operating system component that listens for network requests and routes them to a request queue.
-In this release of Reporting Services, HTTP.SYS establishes and maintains the request queue for the Report Server Web service and the web portal.
+In this release of Reporting Services, HTTP.SYS establishes and maintains the request queue for the Report Server Web service and Report Manager.
 Internet Information Services (IIS) is no longer used to host or access Reporting Services applications.
-For more information about HTTP.SYS functionality, see HTTP Server API.
+For more information about HTTP.SYS functionality, see HTTP Server API on MSDN.

 URLs in Reporting Services